Piano "C" Red: Life and career

 During his time, Red played accompaniment to Muddy Waters, Memphis Slim, B.B.
 King, Koko Taylor, Buddy Guy, Little Walter, Junior Wells, and Fats Domino.
 By the 1990s, Red's name had spread beyond just Chicago.
 His debut album was released in 1992 on New Rose Records.
 The collection titled, Piano "C" Red, included his regularly played song, "Flat Foot Boogie".
 He was featured in the June 1996 issue of Living Blues, and interviewed by Niles Frantz from WBEZ's Eight Forty-Eight program.
 In 1999, Red released a CD entitled Cab Driving Man, on Boogie On The Boogie.
 Red continued to lead his Flat Foot Boogie band, playing in and around the Chicago scene.

 On March 23, 2006, Red and a friend parked at a gas station in South Holland, Illinois, where two men demanded the keys to his 1994 model Chevrolet automobile.
 After Red yelled, "Police!", one of the two shot him in the spine, leaving Red paralysed.
 Not long after the shooting, his former employer, Simon Garber of Chicago Carriage Cab Co., donated a refurbished taxi with wheelchair accessibility aimed to transport Red, his band and musical instruments.
 The comeback did not materialise, although Red did make the occasional appearance, such as a side-stage performance at the Chicago Blues Festival.
 His health progressively worsened, ending his performances.
 Red spent his final years moving from one nursing home to another.

 Piano "C" Red died on June 3, 2013, at the age of 79.
+In 2020 the Killer Blues Headstone Project placed a headstone at Mt.
+Hope Cemetery in Chicago.